On this page:

 As a result of this lack of maintenance, the site was gradually invaded by English ivy, giant knotweed, “old man’s beard” clematis, and Himalayan blackberry.
 Most of the native plants disappeared from view, and some died.
 In the fall of 2004, in an attempt to improve sightlines and safety for pedestrians using the then-overgrown footpath alongside the building and the creek, the building owners cut down all the young Douglas firs, many cherry trees, and various shrubs.
 All the slash was left on site, much of it smothering native plants and alien invasives alike.

 Streambank tree-cutting is of course illegal under the federal Fisheries Act, and was also in violation of the Delta utility right-of-way along the creek.
-Cougar Creek Streamkeepers therefore filed a complaint with the Department of Fisheries and Oceans and with the Corporation of Delta.
-Negotiations were undertaken with Dr. Kuljinder Rai, and an informal agreement was reached to fund the Rai Medical Building Streamside Restoration Project with money from Dr. Rai herself, the Streamkeepers, and Fisheries and Oceans through its community program administered in the North Delta area (at that time) by Joe Kambeitz.
+Cougar Creek Streamkeepers therefore filed a complaint with Canada’s Department of Fisheries and Oceans and with the Corporation of Delta.
+Negotiations were undertaken with Dr. Kuljinder Rai, and an informal agreement was reached to fund the Rai Medical Building Streamside Restoration Project with money from Dr. Rai herself, the Streamkeepers, and Fisheries and Oceans Canada through its community program administered in the North Delta area (at that time) by Joe Kambeitz.
 Delta, for its part, provided free support services for the project, such as supplying municipal compost for soil amendment and water retention.

 Streamside restoration: Soh site